pransandip/css-works/css-core-basics/box-model/README.md

-## The CSS Box Model
+# The CSS Box Model

-In CSS, the term "box model" is used when talking about design and layout.
+In CSS, the term `box model` is used when talking about design and layout.

 The CSS box model is essentially a box that wraps around every HTML element.
-It consists of: content, padding, borders and margins.
+It consists of: \
+`content`, `padding`, `borders` and `margins`.
 The image below illustrates the box model:

 Explanation of the different parts: